Government unveils national cancer agency and $60 million injection into Pharmac

 2005 - Labour Government establishes national agency known as Cancer Control Council, formally Cancer Control of New Zealand, to provide independent advice free from political interference.

-July 2017 - Pre-election, Labour promises $10 million to establish the agency and a further $10m to get work under way.
+July 2017 - Pre-election, Labour promises to set up a National Cancer Agency, with $10 million to establish the agency and a further $10m to get work under way.

+2018 Labour-led Government ends public reporting of DHBs' faster cancer treatment target results, although the data is still collated.

 Jan 31, 2019 - Melissa Vining blasts Health Minister David Clark for not following through on promise to establish cancer agency.

-- Clark announces the Government's plan to tackle cancer is under way and he expected to see a draft by the end of June.
+Clark announces the Government's plan to tackle cancer is under way and he expects to see a draft by the end of June.

 May 6, 2019 - Herald starts investigation revealing hundreds of Kiwi cancer sufferers have received large taxpayer-funded payouts after being let down by the public health system.